 So rife with underdog victors and hairpin twists of fortune that, if it weren't all true, no one would believe it.

-Audience Reviews for The Battered Bastards Of Baseball
+There are no featured reviews for The Battered Bastards Of Baseball at this time.

 There are no approved quotes yet for this movie.